7 Cake Decorating Techniques Every Pastry Chef Needs to Know

 Improve Your Cake Decorating Skills With a Pastry Arts Education

 Pastry school also provides you the opportunity to practice new skills and make mistakes in a relatively low-stakes environment.
-Take the first step to pastry arts mastery, and talk to us about how a degree or diploma program could be the best next step for you.
+And every student at Escoffier undertakes an industry externship, where they may have the opportunity to put those skills to the test in a professional setting.
+Take the first step to building your pastry arts skills, and talk to us about how a degree or diploma program could be the best next step for you.

 *Information may not reflect every student’s experience.
 Results and outcomes may be based on several factors, such as geographical region or previous experience.